ispras/keystone_plugin/kong/plugins/README.md

 ~~~

-Let's focus in some principals moments.
-We import here two kong libraries:
+Let's focus on some key moments.
+We import two kong libraries:

 * [kong.tools.responses](https://github.com/Mashape/kong/blob/master/kong/tools/responses.lua) - in this library are kong helper methods to send HTTP responses to clients.
 In this code we can see two models of using it: